Playback Session Settings and Streaming FAQ

 How can I delete a session?

-A streaming session can be deleted in two ways, once the session is in a “finished” state:
+A streaming session can be deleted in a few ways:

 A) From the Session Details window (Click on the Session Name in the Dashboard), click on the trashcan button in the lower left